p-wldz/react-jwt/README.md

 Has been used previous project with router manager: https://github.com/p-wldz/react-router-manager

-Added new function - addictional: **canOpen** with **redirect** It is optional property, you can specify callback and determine if a person can open this page.
+Added new function - additional: **canOpen** with **redirect** They are optional properties, you can specify callback and determine if a person can open this page.
+After it you can specify where user should be redirected.

     [RouteNames.ME]: {
         component: Me,